openstack/zun/doc/source/contributor/capsule.rst

 .. code-block:: console

    $ source ~/devstack/openrc demo demo
-   $ zun --experimental-api capsule-create -f capsule.yaml
+   $ zun capsule-create -f capsule.yaml

 If you want to get access to the port, you need to set the security group rules for it.